pitiphong-p/PTPPlaceholderTextView/README.md

 ## Swift 2.2
 You can use PTPPlaceholderTextView in Swift 2.2 by checking out tag `0.6.1`

+## Swift 4.0
+You can use PTPPlaceholderTextView in Swift 4.0 (which is currently in Beta) by checking out branch `swift-4`

 # Usage
 You can set the placholder text via a *`placeholder`* property
 ````swift